stac-extensions/classification/README.md

 These classification objects can be used in the following places:

-- In an Asset object
+- In a raster Asset object if single band.
-- If the asset has multiple bands and is using `eo:bands` or `raster:bands`, within a Band Object.
+- For multiband rasters, use `raster:bands` and store the classes in each Band Object.
-- As a summary field in a Collection object, to indicate that the classification is used across child Items.
+- As an `item-assets` field in a Collection object, to indicate that the classification is used across child Items.

 ### Bit Field Object